tadyen/ae_studio_challenge/README.md

 TBH doesnt say much besides it's non-linear but there may be a modulo_5 or higher cycle in there.

-Results above suggest it's modulo 5 thanks to boards (1,6) and (4,9) being the same,
+Results above suggest it's modulo 5 thanks to blocks (1,6) and (4,9) being the same,

-and the last delta in the [circle order](#cyclic-clockwise-tile-order) having a +5 instead of a +2 meaning there is a hidden 10th board onwards.
-For 9 elements to alias with 5-cyclic, the next alias is at board 45 (where board 46 is the same as board 1)
+and the last delta in the [circle order](#cyclic-clockwise-tile-order) having a +5 instead of a +2 meaning there is a hidden 10th block onwards.
+For 9 elements to alias with 5-cyclic, the next alias is at block 45 (where block 46 is the same as block 1)

 ``` md
   + 3 | + 2 | + 5 (<- WE WERE SO CLOSE TO 3,2,2 )